scotthmccoy/scotthmccoy.github.io/_posts/2021-03-04-mvc,-mvp,-mvvm,-and-Viper.md

 - I actually really _like_ the idea of decoupling navigation logic from the View - it gives you a bird's eye view into the navigation flow of your app instead of having to sus it out from storyboards, segues and NavigationLinks.
 - I also really like having business logic confined to Interactors (and therefor having the biz logic itself being individually testable) rather than having biz logic be sprinkled throughout the Repository - this lets the Repo be a _very_ simple CRUD Facade.
 I haven't tried this out yet but I suspect that it'd be nice in practice.
 - I was already standardizing to having a Data/Domain Object split in all my projects, but VIPER's "E" seems to heavily imply that your Data Layer only emits domain objects, not NSManagedObjects or whatever.

-## Criticism of VIPER:
+### Criticism of VIPER:
 - On [/r/iOSProgramming](https://www.reddit.com/r/iOSProgramming/comments/5pcebg/comment/dcqa1uj/), n0damage says "VIPER is what happens when former enterprise Java programmers invade the iOS world.
 It imposes so much abstraction and structure that maintainability of code is reduced, not improved."
 - [VIPER For SwiftUI?
 Please.
 No.](https://betterprogramming.pub/viper-for-swiftui-please-no-ee61ce99694c)

 # Clean Architecture, Hexagonal Architecture and Ports & Adapters
 It's widely accepted that Robert Martin's Clean Architecture (2008) is just rebranded Hexagonal Architecture (AKA "Ports and Adapters" by Dr. Alistair Cockburn, 2005).
-He essentially admits to this in his writeup by saying Clean Architecture isn't its own architecture but an attempt to categorize various architectures but only mentions Hex/P&A.
+Martin essentially admits to this on his [blog](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html):

+> "The diagram at the top of this article [Clean Architecture] is an attempt at integrating all these architectures [including Hexagonal, Onion, etc] into a single actionable idea."

 Clean, Hex and P&A all say "decouple your architecture into 3 layers: a data fetch/store layer, a business logic layer and a presentation layer".
 Hex/P&A explicity says to use interfaces ("ports") and concrete implementations ("adapters") to accomplish this.
 Clean Architecture asserts that there should also be Entities (which seems to be a given?
 How else are you going to marshall data around your application?) and Use Cases where all your business logic lives.